 FALL SEMESTER

-PHTH 620 Musculoskeletal Movement System I (4.5 cr hrs) The first in a series of two courses building on first-year content within the movement sciences.
+PHTH 620 Musculoskeletal Physical Therapy I (5 cr hrs) The first in a series of two courses building on first-year content within the movement sciences.
 Analysis of musculoskeletal movement system impairments in body structure/function, activity limitations, and participation restrictions of the extremities will be highlighted.
 Emphasis on physical assessment, interpretation/evaluating of examination findings including outcome measures, application of therapeutic intervention methods such as joint mobilization/manipulation, soft tissue mobilization, therapeutic exercise, with focus on clinical decision making, and establishment of the physical therapy plan of care.
-Students will conduct a search of the literature and apply evidence to facilitate the application of current relevant clinical knowledge to clinical cases.
-Selected lectures by medical practitioners will enhance student knowledge of imaging and medical-surgical management of orthopedic conditions.
-(3 hr lect/3 hr lab)
+Students will examine the literature and apply evidence to facilitate the application of current relevant clinical knowledge to clinical cases.
+Selected lectures will enhance student knowledge of imaging and medical-surgical management of orthopedic conditions.
+(3 hr lect/4 hr lab)

-PHTH 622 Professional and Interprofessional Practice III (2 cr hrs) The final course in a series of three courses that integrates diverse interprofessional perspective to prepare students for effective practice as collaborative team members.
+PHTH 622 Professional and Interprofessional Practice II (2 cr hrs) The final course in a series of three courses that integrates diverse interprofessional perspective to prepare students for effective practice as collaborative team members.
 This course presents topics relative to health disparities especially for the rural population, health status indicators, health policy, social determinants of health, cultural competency, ethical dilemma resolution including a simulated abuse case utilizing the Realm-Individual Process-Situation (RIPS) model of ethical decision making, global health, and access to health services.
 This course will also encompass in-depth perspective of compassionate care as it relates to cultural competencies, therapeutic alliance, patient education and rights, including issues of death and dying.
 (2 hr lect)

 SPRING SEMESTER